-Our team is friendly and we provide a relaxing in-chair experience, ensuring that your child feels comfortable throughout their orthodontic care.
+Our team of Chelsea dentists are friendly and we provide a relaxing in-chair experience, ensuring that your child feels comfortable throughout their orthodontic care.

 We go above and beyond to make sure that your child doesn’t feel scared throughout the appointments, and we’ll talk them through the process making sure that they understand every aspect of braces care.

 We offer a comprehensive range of treatments for both children and teenagers.
 Our specialist orthodontist trained as a dentist first and then studied for an additional three years specialising in orthodontics, so your children’s teeth are guaranteed to be in safe hands.

 Your child can begin orthodontics whenever your dentist or orthodontist feels it is necessary.
 It is important to identify problems with the developing dentition early and to treat these before they turn into complicated issues.

 With some of these dental procedures, early intervention is key.
 These may sometimes need to be treated as young as 7 years old.
 If however, the dentist or orthodontist doesn’t find any dental problems that need treating early then you could wait until around 12 years old.

 You can either come to us directly or be referred to our specialist orthodontist by your regular dentist.
 Alternatively, you could simply book in directly with our specialist orthodontist for an examination and consultation.

 Some of our treatments are specifically designed for children under 18.